 Dual Degree M.D./Ph.D.
 Program

-On July 1, 2018, the Dual-Degree M.D./Ph.D.
-Program became an NIH-awarded Medical Scientist Training Program (NIH T32GM113896).
+The dual-degree M.D./Ph.D.
+Program is an NIH-awarded Medical Scientist Training Program (NIH T32GM113896).
 This prestigious award distinguishes UT Health San Antonio as an exceptional physician-scientist training program at a national level.

 The goals of the MSTP are: